 Non-verbal communication plays a crucial role in conveying your message.
 It connects with your audience during a speech or presentation.
 Here are some tips on how to master non-verbal communication:

-Incorporate gestures to emphasise key points, express emotions, or illustrate concepts.
-Use natural, fluid movements that are appropriate for the context and complement your message.
+Incorporate gestures to emphasize key points, express emotions, or illustrate concepts.
+Use natural, fluid movements appropriate for the context and complement your message.
 Be mindful of overusing gestures or repetitive movements, as this can distract the audience from your speech.

-Your facial expressions convey emotions and reactions.
-It influences how your audience perceives your message.
+Your facial expressions convey emotions and reactions, influencing how your audience perceives your message.
 Maintain a relaxed and approachable facial expression.
 Allow your emotions to align with the content of your speech naturally.
-For example, smile when discussing a positive point, and express concern when addressing a serious issue.
+For example, smile when discussing a positive point and express concern when addressing a serious issue.

 Move purposefully during your presentation.
 Avoid excessive pacing or unnecessary movements that may distract your audience.
-If you choose to move around the stage or towards the audience, have the intent to emphasise a specific point or create engagement.
+If you choose to move around the stage or towards the audience, do so with the intent to emphasise a specific point or create engagement.

 5. Establish eye contact to build rapport